 Quirino is full of hidden wonders — one of which is Ganano Falls.
 If you’re someone who loves venturing into unexplored areas, you’ll want to know about this.

 Ganano Falls is a 100-foot waterfall in a mountain area in Diffun, Quirino.
 It’s about an hour away from Baguio Village, where the registration area is.
-Ganano Falls has three “offspring” waterfalls, which are smaller and can be visited too on the way.
+Ganano Falls has three “offspring” waterfalls, which are smaller and can also be visited on the way.

 P.S.
 Don’t forget to read about our Guide to Quirino Province!